-I exercise, I eat well, I rarely consume animal products.
-I watch my sugar, gluten, and alcohol.
-I support my health with natural medicines.
-I supplement my diet.
+For me, I exercise, eat well, rarely consume animal products, and watch my sugar, gluten, and alcohol.
+I support my health with natural medicines and supplement my diet.
 I’m doing a lot of the right things yet still I wonder……

 Do you have something in your family history that you feel may be inevitably coming at you?
 Think again.
 According to those in the field of epigenetics, family history may count for as little as 30% of what genes express themselves, over time.

 Dr. Mercola has this to say “You’ve probably heard the debate of “nature vs. nurture” … meaning, is it the genetic code you received at conception or the environment in which you were raised that most influences your future health?
 The answer is both … but your actions, lifestyle and even your thoughts may have the most sway … and nothing is set in stone.
 Allow me to explain …

 This experience got me to thinking about the number of times we become frustrated with someone taking (what we deem as) too long at the checkout counter.
 How many times do we rush someone trying to figure out what they need to grab at the grocery store, or in the pharmacy.
 What about when we see someone struggling to follow signs in a building?
 These are all invitations to help.
 If you’ve yet to take a dementia training and you work with the public, your local Alzheimers Society probably offers training at no cost to you.
 Dementia is a big issue that’s not going away anytime soon.
 Let’s all get educated on how we can show kindness and understanding when someone is feeling that terror of a basic task not coming readily to them.